Octo.exe is a command line tool that interacts with the Octopus Deploy REST API and includes a

 dotnet octo pack --id="OctoWeb"

-The above command will generate a package in the current working directory and provide a timestamp based version number such as
+The above command will generate a NuGet package in the current working directory with a timestamp based version number such as:

 If you want to provide your own version, you can pass the